transpchan/Live3D-v2/README.md

 <i>2022/08</i> @transpchan was kicked out from the authors of  [Live3Dv1](https://github.com/transpchan/Live3D) as I refused to continue submittion after seeing the [heart-breaking reviews](https://github.com/transpchan/Live3D) from ECCV22.

-**Good news is that the author position of v2 and future versions are open again!
-Please contact me if you are willing to help me cover them in academic journals or conferences.**
+**Call for Authors/Contributors: Please contact me if you are willing to be the author of the paper of v2 and future versions, if you are familiar with academic journals or conferences.
+Pull requests are also welcome!!**

 <i>2022/10</i> Live3Dv2 is released.
 Changes are (1) dropping the ResNet50 encoder.
 (2) adding self-attention to the U-Net (3) tuning the hyper-parms of the networks